OrenGitHub/dhscanner.docs/docs/getting_started/ci_cd.md

 # CI/CD

-Scanning your code on every pull request is the preferred way of monitoring your applications for vulnerabilities.
+!!! info "Info"
+    The **easiest** way to monitor your application is by setting a regular workflow to scan your code on every **push** and **pull request**.
+Even for code repositories with thousands of files, it typically takes just a couple of minutes to complete.

+We care about your privacy.
 Your code never leaves the workflow environment.
 It is not logged anywhere.
-There are no incremental scans, and no part of your code is cached.
+There are no incremental scans.
+No part of your code is cached.

-The rules used to scan your code were carefully picked by both LLMs and security professionals.
-Normal users don't need to adjust rules at all ( though they sure *can* if they want to ).
+!!! tip "Pro Tip"
+    Normal users don't need to configure **anything**.
+    The default setting of our scanner uses rules that were **carefully picked** by both security professionals and large language models ( LLMs ).

 !!! note "Note"
     Currently, only GitHub Action yaml is supported.